AdamTomaja/dev-toolkit/README.md

 * type - type of variable, at the moment only string is supported
 * default - default value of parameter
 * values - optional, list of strings.
 If defined, combobox will be used as input control in UI
+* hidden - if set to true, parameter will not be visible in UI, but will be accessible via ${parameter-name} syntax

 ## Preset
 Preset defines an application connected with command line and parameters.
 Each preset uses one application.